Skip to main content

 Westend61 / Adobe Stock

-We consulted a the organizing expert, Jamie Hord, founder of Horderly, for their tips on how to reduce clutter and create an organizational system that will make your life a whole lot easier.
+We consulted an organizing expert, Jamie Hord, founder of Horderly, for her tips on how to reduce clutter and create an organizational system that will make your life a lot easier.

-Note: If organizing seems scary and overwhelming, don’t feel like you need to do the whole thing all at once.
-The process might be cathartic for some, but for others it might feel like it’s a major undertaking.
-It’s perfectly fine to choose just section of your closet and work on that, then move on to the next.
+Note: If learning how to organize your closet seems scary and overwhelming, don’t feel like you need to do the whole thing all at once.
+The process might be cathartic for some, but for others, it might feel like it’s a major undertaking.
+It’s perfectly fine to choose just one section of your closet and work on that, then move on to the next.

 Man throws away clothes

 As tempting as it might be to go full Marie Kondo and purge your shelves of everything but the bare minimum, take a pause.
-While at the moment you might feel like you only need a few t-shirts and perhaps a shirt and tie for those company Zoom meetings, but the day will come when you’ll want a multi-functional wardrobe again.
+While you might feel like you only need a few T-shirts and perhaps a shirt and tie; the day will come when you’ll want a multifunctional wardrobe.

 Horderly